weilingx46/workshop-sassy-hugo/README.md

 hugo new content/getting-started.md
 ```

+Add some Markdown content in each of these pages.

+Now we need to create a menu.
 In the `config.toml` file, add the following code to create the navbar menu:

 ```
 [menu]